-IN WITNESS WHEREOF the undersigned, being duly authorised by their respective Governments, have signed and sealed this Protocol in duplicate in the English and Spanish languages, both texts being equally authentic.
-In case of diversion of interpretation the English text shall prevail.
+IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed this Protocol in two originals, in the English language.

-DONE at Cape Town, on this 19th day of February in the year 2009
+DONE at Maputo on this 17th day of May in the year 2013.

-FOR THE REPUBLIC OF SOUTH AFRICA
+FOR THE GOVERNMENT OF THE REPUBLIC OF SOUTH AFRICA